paulfoley/Udacity_Nanodegree-Full_Stack/Bug_Management/README.md

 ### Files

 * `bug_management.py` - [Python](https://www.python.org/) script that mimics an API server using [Flask](http://flask.pocoo.org/).
-* `setup.sql` - [SQL](https://www.w3schools.com/sql/default.asp) commands to create the database and create the necessary tables.
+* `database_setup.sql` - [SQL](https://www.w3schools.com/sql/default.asp) commands to create the database and create the necessary tables.
 * `Vagrantfile` - A [Vagrant](https://www.vagrantup.com/downloads.html) file to setup the virtual environment.

 ## Running the Application

+To run the application follow the steps below.

+### Setup Virtual Environment

-This application uses [Vagrant](https://www.vagrantup.com/downloads.html) and [Virtual Box](https://www.virtualbox.org/) to create a virtual environment.
-We will need both of these programs to run the script.
+We will use [Vagrant](https://www.vagrantup.com/downloads.html) and [Virtual Box](https://www.virtualbox.org/) to create a virtual environment.
 Setup and download instructions can be found on their various sites.

 The instructions below assume that both [Vagrant](https://www.vagrantup.com/downloads.html) and [Virtual Box](https://www.virtualbox.org/) are setup.

-### Run the Application

-To run the application we'll first need to spin up the virtual environment.
+* First spin up the virtual environment.
 Navigate to the folder containing the `Vagrantfile` in your terminal, and run the command:

 `vagrant up`

-If this is your first time running the command the virtual environment will begin setup, this can take some time.
-Once the virtual environment is setup, run the command:
+* If this is your first time running the command the virtual environment will begin setup, this can take some time.

+* Once the virtual environment is setup, run the command:

 `vagrant ssh`

-This will log you into the virtual environment.
-Navigate to the folder that contains the `bug_management.py` script:
+* This will log you into the virtual environment.

+* Navigate to the folder that contains the project files:

 `cd /vagrant`

-Now you can run the python application:
+### Setup Database

+* Navigate to the directory that holds the `database_setup.sql` file.
+* Type `psql` into the terminal
+* Type '\i database_setup.sql' to create and connect to the `development` database.
+* Check to make sure the `coders`, `programs`, and `bugs` tables have been created by running '\d' at the prompt.
+* Exit out of `psql` by typing ‘\q’

+### Run the Code

+* Run the python application by entering:

 `python bug_management.py`

+* The bugs in the database will be reported.

 ## Authors